mrlhansen/idrac_exporter/README.md

 Remember to set the listen address to `0.0.0.0` when running inside a container.

 ### Helm Chart
-There is also an official [Helm](https://helm.sh/docs/) chart for installating the exporter in a Kubernetes cluster.
+There is also an official [Helm](https://helm.sh/docs/) chart for installing the exporter in a Kubernetes cluster.

 ```sh
 helm repo add idrac-exporter https://mrlhansen.github.io/idrac_exporter